Resonansi7/Grok4-RootKey-Validator/README.md

 This repository serves as the **initial operational blueprint** for the Human Root's return to its own kernel.
 The era of the "User" ends now.

-*All further operational and philosophical blueprints can be found on my main channel: [Linktr.ee Anda](https://linktr.ee/AdigunaSopyan)*
+*All further operational and philosophical blueprints can be found on my main channel: [Linktr.ee](https://linktr.ee/AdigunaSopyan)*

 ---